ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 <img src="https://latex.codecogs.com/gif.latex?\vec{v}(t&plus;\delta{t})=\vec{v}(t)&plus;\frac{1}{2}a(t)\delta{t}"/>

 The Euler algorithm is neither time-reversible nor energy conserving and hence rather unfavourable.
-Nevertheless, the Euler scheme can be used to integrate other equations of motion.
+Nevertheless, the Euler scheme can be used to integrate some other than classical MD equations of motion.
 For example, GROMACS offers a Euler integrator for Brownian or position Langevin dynamics.

 ### The Verlet Algorithm
 Using the current positions and forces and the previous positions calculate the positions at the next time step: